ningocnguyen/ningocnguyen/README.md

 # Hi, I'm Ni Nguyen! 👋

 **Quantitative Economics & Econometrics Student** at the University of South Florida Passionate about bridging the gap between rigorous financial logic and scalable data infrastructure.

 I started my journey analyzing financial statements and assessing risks, which made me realize that the numbers we rely on are only as good as the pipelines delivering them.

-Today, I use my analytical background to engineer robust, business-ready data ecosystems that transform raw complexity into clear, actionable insights.
+Today, I use my analytical background to engineer robust, business-ready data ecosystems that transform raw data into clear, actionable insights.

 ---